kc8/cooperkyle.com/_posts/blog/2022-10-30-parsing_blender_obj_files_in_c.md

         }
     }

-	// The next function will flatten our indicies and verts as we need result->indices = FlattenIndiciesFromObjMesh(memArena, result);
+	// The next function will flatten our indices and verts as we need result->indices = FlattenIndiciesFromObjMesh(memArena, result);
 	// With this function we flatten the vf3 array we created earlier.
 This might
-	// not be the most efficent way of creating this array if you ONLY want this
+	// not be the most eddicient way of creating this array if you ONLY want this
 	// type of array
     result->verticies = FlattenVerts(memArena, result);
     return result;